 The revaluation reserve arose on an historic revaluation of land and buildings that occurred in the past, whilst the Company was reporting under UK GAAP.
+During the year the company disposed of some freehold property which had previously been revalued in doing so released £6 million to the profit and loss account.
 There have been no subsequent revaluations reflected in these financial statements.